 The Joint Analysis System (JASMIN)[10] is an STFC-delivered service providing computing infrastructure for big data analysis.

 All tests were run from the Lotus compute cluster on JASMIN on nodes with 2.6 Ghz 8-core Intel Xeon E5-2650 v2 processors and 128 GB memory.
-The cluster uses the Panasas parallel file system implemented via bladesets connected to compute nodes over a 10 Gbps, i.e. 1.25 GB/s, Ethernet network.
+The cluster uses the Panasas parallel file system implemented via bladesets connected to compute nodes over a 10 Gbps, i.e. 1.25 GB/s, Ethernet network, the theoretical limit for performance.

 Parallel I/O benchmark: benchio